 Be nice.
 Or else.

-Palo Alto, California Product Designer at WhatsApp Joined about 3 years ago
+Palo Alto, California Product Designer at WhatsApp Joined over 3 years ago

 Android version. https://dribbble.com/shots/3751774-WhatsApp-Text-Status-Android

 Hey Jon, thanks for reading and sharing your thoughts.